-This in turn can lead to what researchers call upward spirals, where a small burst of emotion can

-    kick off a larger sequence of events that leads to greater wellbeing.
-If joy makes us more

-    exploratory, healthier, and more attractive to others, this in turn might lead us to discover new

-    opportunities and have more favorable (and spontaneous) interactions.
-These in turn bring more joy,

-    and a virtuous circle ensues.
+This in turn can lead to what researchers call upward spirals.
+This is when a small burst of emotion kicks off a larger sequence of events that leads to greater wellbeing.
+If joy makes us more exploratory, healthier, and more attractive to others, this in turn might lead us to discover new opportunities and have more favorable (and spontaneous) interactions.
+These in turn bring more joy, and a virtuous circle ensues.
 The world seems friendlier, more benevolent.
-More abundant, and less

-    full of obstacles.
-Interestingly, research shows that people who experience more joy (and other

-    positive emotions) are more emotionally resilient — they are less likely to be negatively affected

-    by the physical effects of stress and are more likely to bounce back quickly from a crisis.
+More abundant, and less full of obstacles.
+Interestingly, research shows that people who experience more joy (and other positive emotions) are more emotionally resilient — they are less likely to be negatively affected by the physical effects of stress and are more likely to bounce back quickly from a crisis.

-    So while joy might seem small, it can be a spark that starts a much bigger chain reaction toward a

-    happier life.
-And the good news is, unlike a lot of things that experts tell us will make us

-    happier, finding joy isn’t work.
+While joy might seem small, it can be a spark that starts a much bigger chain reaction toward a happier life.
+And unlike a lot of things that experts tell us will make us happier, finding joy isn’t work.
 It’s fun!

 Have you found that joy can lead to happiness?
 Please share your experiences!

 *Note: Some of the Losada research supporting the broaden and build theory, in particular the piece about the 3:1 positivity ratio, has been withdrawn.
 Nevertheless, there remains a strong body of research in support of the theory as a whole.